Get notified of page updates

 Hormone therapy works by blocking the effects of certain hormones on the body or blocking cancer cells from making or using the hormones.
 Normally, hormones play an important role in a person's health and wellbeing.
 Blocking the effects of hormones can cause side effects.

-Some of the more common side effects of hormone therapy in men and women may include:
+Some of the more common side effects of hormone therapy may include:

 Some of these effects may improve with medication or other medical interventions.
 It's important that you report any symptoms or changes in your health to your doctor.
 You may also report any suspected side effects directly to the online or by calling 1-800-FDA-1088.